elidickinson/shot-power-scraper/extensions/bypass-paywalls-chrome-clean-master/allowlist/README.md

 You can also run the PowerShell script *bypass_paywalls_clean_allowlist.ps1* (as administrator) to add extension to the allowlist (script checks if extension already allowed or adds new registry-key).\
 For the parameter browser enter chrome, edge or brave.

+\* for other browsers edit mobileconfig-file (xml): change PayloadContent (and other browser strings)

 ### macOS